 How to Book AA Business Class to Hawaii With Points & Miles

-Earlier this year, Thrifty Traveler Premium subscribers received this award alert to fly nonstop from Phoenix to Honolulu on several dates during spring break.
-The cheapest way to book this American flight was through Alaska for 40,000 Alaska miles each way, but it wasn't too much more via British Airways – just 42,000 Avios each way.
+Earlier this year, Thrifty Traveler Premium subscribers received this award alert to fly nonstop from Phoenix to Honolulu on several dates last spring.
+The cheapest way to book this American flight was through Alaska for 40,000 miles each way, but after Alaska's recent award chart changes, you can now book those flights for as few as 35,000 Alaska miles each way!

 Last year, we uncovered availability to fly lie-flat to Hawaii from dozens of cities with one quick stop.
 Thrifty Traveler Premium members in Fargo, Greensboro, and Ft.
 Lauderdale were thrilled to see it was possible to book these flights for just 55,000 American miles each way.